 University Boating and Diving Committee

-Meets on a quarterly basis to provide advice to the MSO and the University Health and Safety committee and discuss boating and diving safety policy, procedures and processes.
+Meets on a quarterly basis to provide advice to the Maritime Safety Officer and the University Health and Safety committee and discuss boating and diving safety policy, procedures and processes.
+All University staff or students are encouraged to raise discussion items.
 Agenda and minutes are available through the MSO upon request.